-Customer Satisfaction is the key for cross and upsell opportunities.
+Customer Satisfaction is the key to cross and upsell opportunities.
 High Customer Satisfaction creates more loyalty and more loyalty is more revenue per customer.

-Organisation have tried different approaches to lower the costs for customer service.
+Organisations have tried different approaches to lower the costs of customer service.

-- Don’t publish the helpdesk phone number on the website; provide support only through the website with a FAQ section and hopefully you don’t get too much negative messages through social media
+- Don’t publish the helpdesk phone number on the website; provide support only through the website with an FAQ section and hopefully, you don’t get too many negative messages through social media

 - Introduction of paid customer support services so people have to pay for each call, trying to filter out unnecessary calls.
 Most of the time this results in a situation where customers are only calling you when it is too late to fix.